Symmetry reduction for tunneling defects due to strong couplings to phonons: Polaron transformation

 \section{Polaron transformation}

-The dominant contribution to the coupling between tunnel defect and phonons is $W_s$.
-In order to allow for strong defect-phonon coupling we employ a Polaron transformation with a subsequent lowest order Born-Markov approximation \cite{Wue98,Dekker}.
-This treatment results in identical results \cite{Wue98,Dekker} to using the non-interacting blip approximation (NIBA) as introduced by Leggett et al. \cite{SpiBoLe1987}, and thus is able to treat the strong coupling case.
+The dominant contribution to the coupling between tunnel defect and phonons is $W_s$ and, potentially, it is a {\it strong} defect phonon coupling.
+Strong system-bath coupling can successfully be treated employing the non-interacting blip approximation (NIBA) as introduced by Leggett et al. \cite{SpiBoLe1987}.
+Identical results are obtained when a Polaron transformation with a subsequent lowest order Born-Markov approximation \cite{Dekker, Wue98} is used.
+We follow the second route.

 Defining shift operators